forta-network/docs/docs/cli.md

 Options (optional):

 ```
---agentId - Specify a bot id to request info about
+--botId - Bot id to retrieve information for.
+Default value is this bot.
+If this option is used do not provide a agentId

+--agentId - Bot id to retrieve information for.
+Default value is this bot.
+If this option is used do not provide a botId
 ```

 ## disable

-Disable your deployed bot and stop it from running on the Forta network by using `forta-agent disable`.
+Disable your deployed bot and stop it from running on the Forta network by using `forta-bot disable`.
 Your Docker image will still be publicly available, but scan nodes will know not to run your bot.

 ## enable

-Enable your bot and start execution on the Forta network by using `forta-agent enable`.
+Enable your bot and start execution on the Forta network by using `forta-bot enable`.
 By default, your bot is enabled when you deploy to the Forta network.
 Only use this command if your bot is currently disabled.

 ## keyfile

-You can print out information about your keyfile, including its absolute path and address, using the `forta-agent keyfile` command.
+You can print out information about your keyfile, including its absolute path and address, using the `forta-bot keyfile` command.